jdsteadycode/js-journey/README.md

 Since we are attempting to access `a` and `b` before they are initialized, the JavaScript Engine throws a `ReferenceError` for both variables, as they are not accessible during the dead zone period.
 This restricts the access to them before their declaration and initialization.

-Hence, the result is two `ReferenceError` exceptions
+Hence, the result is two `ReferenceError` exceptions.

 ---